MatthieuSegret/graphql-rails-blog/README.md

 ### Frontend

 - [React](https://facebook.github.io/react) - A JavaScript library for building user interfaces.
 It introduces many great concepts, such as, Virtual DOM, Data flow, etc.
-- [Babel](https://babeljs.io) - Babel is a JavaScript compiler which allows you to  use next generation, ES6/ES7, JavaScript, today.
+- [Babel](https://babeljs.io) - Babel is a JavaScript compiler which allows you to use next generation, ES6/ES7, JavaScript... today.
 - [Sass](http://sass-lang.com) - Sass is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
-- [Redux](https://github.com/reactjs/redux) - Redux is a predictable state container for JavaScript apps
+- [Redux](https://github.com/reactjs/redux) - Redux is a predictable state container for JavaScript apps.
-- [Redux Form](http://redux-form.com/) - A Higher Order Component using react-redux to keep form state in a Redux store
+- [Redux Form](http://redux-form.com/) - A Higher Order Component using react-redux to keep form state in a Redux store.
-- [Apollo](http://dev.apollodata.com/) - A flexible, fully-featured GraphQL client for every platform
+- [Apollo](http://dev.apollodata.com/) - A flexible, fully-featured GraphQL client for every platform.
 - [Webpack 2 (with hot reloading)](https://webpack.js.org/) - webpack is a module bundler.
-Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
+Its main purpose is to bundle JavaScript files for usage in a browser.
+Yet it is also capable of transforming, bundling, or packaging just about any resource or asset.
-- [ESlint](http://eslint.org/) - ESlint is a pluggable linting utility for JavaScript and JSX
+- [ESlint](http://eslint.org/) - ESlint is a pluggable linting utility for JavaScript, and JSX.

 ### Backend

 - Ruby 2.3
 - Rails 5
-- [Devise](https://github.com/plataformatec/devise) - Devise is a flexible authentication solution for Rails based on [Warden](https://github.com/hassox/warden)
+- [Devise](https://github.com/plataformatec/devise) - Devise is a flexible authentication solution for Rails based on [Warden](https://github.com/hassox/warden).
-- [Active admin](http://activeadmin.info/) - Active Admin is a Ruby on Rails plugin for generating administration style interfaces
+- [Active admin](http://activeadmin.info/) - Active Admin is a Ruby on Rails plugin for generating administration style interfaces.
-- [GraphQL-Ruby](https://github.com/rmosolgo/graphql-ruby) - GraphQL-Ruby is a Ruby implementation of [GraphQL](http://graphql.org)
+- [GraphQL-Ruby](https://github.com/rmosolgo/graphql-ruby) - GraphQL-Ruby is a Ruby implementation of [GraphQL](http://graphql.org).
-- [GraphQL-batch](https://github.com/Shopify/graphql-batch) - GraphQL-batch is a query batching executor for the graphql gem
+- [GraphQL-batch](https://github.com/Shopify/graphql-batch) - GraphQL-batch is a query batching executor for the graphql gem.
 - [Graphiql](https://github.com/graphql/graphiql) - Graphiql is an in-browser IDE for exploring GraphQL.
-- [Rack CORS](https://github.com/cyu/rack-cors) - Rack Middleware for handling Cross-Origin Resource Sharing (CORS), which makes cross-origin AJAX possible
+- [Rack CORS](https://github.com/cyu/rack-cors) - Rack Middleware for handling Cross-Origin Resource Sharing (CORS), which makes cross-origin AJAX possible.
-- [Optics Agent](http://www.apollodata.com/optics) - Optics Agent for GraphQL Monitoring
+- [Optics Agent](http://www.apollodata.com/optics) - Optics Agent for GraphQL Monitoring.
-- SQLite3 for development and PostgreSQL for production
+- SQLite3 for development and PostgreSQL for production.

 ## Features